truenas/documentation/content/en/hub/_index.md

 	</div>
 </div>

-## Advanced Topics
+## Advanced Management

 <div class="hubrow">
 	<div class="imgcolumn">
 		<img src="/images/clipboard.jpg">
 	</div>
 	<div class="textcolumn">
-		<p>For more complicated use cases, TrueNAS supports many different administrative tasks like managing user and group accounts, monitor system statistics, setting up system certificates and directory services, and backing up the system configuration.
+		<p>For more complicated use cases, TrueNAS supports many different administrative tasks such as monitoring system statistics, setting up system certificates, and backing up the system configuration.
-		Automatic cloud back up, sync, or other system maintenance tasks can also be scheduled.
+		Automatic data back up, sync, or other system maintenance tasks can also be scheduled.
 		There are also many different advanced features that unlock the full potential of TrueNAS, such as modifying Access Control Lists, using plugins and Virtual Machines (VMs), and reconfiguring High-Availability in TrueNAS Enterprise.</p>
-		<p><a href="/hub/tasks/administrative/">Administrative Tasks</a><br>
+		<p><a href="/hub/tasks/administrative/">System Administration</a><br>
-		<a href="/hub/tasks/directory-services/">Configuring Directory Services</a><br>
 		<a href="/hub/tasks/scheduled/">Automated Tasks</a><br>
 		<a href="/hub/tasks/advanced/">Advanced Procedures</a></p>
-		<a class="linkbutton" href="/hub/tasks/">Advanced Topics</a>
+		<a class="linkbutton" href="/hub/tasks/">Advanced Management</a>
 	</div>
 </div>

-## 3rd Party Integration
+## Solution Integrations

 <div class="hubrow">
 	<div class="imgcolumn">
 		<img src="/images/spark_idea.jpg">
 	</div>
 	<div class="textcolumn">
-		<p>Articles discussing how to integrate TrueNAS with various 3rd party applications.</p>
+		<p>Articles discussing how to integrate TrueNAS with various external applications.</p>
 		<p><a href="/hub/solutions/kubernetes/">Kubernetes®</a><br>
 		<a href="/hub/solutions/openstack/">OpenStack®</a><br>
 		<a href="/hub/solutions/veeam/">Veeam®</a><br>
 		<a href="/hub/solutions/vmware/">VMware®</a></p>
-		<a class="linkbutton" href="/hub/solutions/">Integrations</a>
+		<a class="linkbutton" href="/hub/solutions/">Solution Integrations</a>
 	</div>
 </div>